 - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 2 to 4 1⁄2 inches is estimated at existing grade elevation. - Brown Clay or Marl / Limestone subgrades are anticipated.
-Pavement section recommendations are based on CBR values of 3.0.
-Based on review of soil maps, heavily cemented pavement subgrades may be encountered as well. - Input parameters are shown in Table No. 3 (Summary Table.
-A).
+Potential vertical movement on the order of 3 to 3 1⁄4 inches is estimated at existing grade elevation.
+If the underlying clays (below the stabilized layer) are moisture conditioned to a depth of 12 inches, potential vertical movement on the order of 3 inches is anticipated. - Brown Sandy Clay or Tan Silty Clay subgrades are anticipated.
+Pavement section recommendations are based on clay subgrade, with a Design CBR value of 2.5. - Input parameters are shown in Table No. 3 (Summary Table A).
 Please call us to provide pavement recommendations, if needed, for different input values.